tszyaul6/tszyaul6/README.md

 # Self-intro

 👋🏻 Hello!
-This is Bowie, a software engineer live in Hong Kong
+This is Bowie, a software engineer who lives in Hong Kong

 🌱 I'm currently learning webapp technologies, like AWS, TypeScript and Next.js